zenomt/jsonld-terse/api.md

 The JSON Object encodes the default RDF Graph.
 It **MAY** also contain an `@metadata` member encoding a supplementary metadata graph.

+A response graph **SHALL** be considered authoritative for subjects at the request URI (regardless of query parameters).
+A response can delegate authority for its URI namespace to other URIs by using the `Location` and `Content-Location` response headers, as might be encountered for example with `3XX` redirects, responses to a `QUERY`, or paged responses.

-If the request was redirected, the response graph **SHALL** be considered authoritative for subjects at the original target URI and the final response URI.
-Relative URI references are resolved using the final response URI as the base URI.
-Note: other intermediate redirects are not available to browser JavaScript.
+For example, if a request was redirected with a `303 See Other`, the final response graph is authoritative for subjects at the original target URI and the final response URI.
+Note: any other automatically-followed intermediate redirect URIs are not visible to browser JavaScript.

+Relative URI references in a response are resolved using the final response URI as the base URI.

 As an optimization to avoid additional HTTP transactions, a response graph **MAY** include triples that might be useful to the client for subjects at other URIs.
-Clients **SHOULD** consider the response authoritative for subjects at sub-paths of the response's URI or of the original target URI, regardless of the query portion; however, clients **MUST NOT** assume that the response graph includes _all_ of the triples from the other resources' graphs.
-Whether or not a client ought to believe extra included triples whose subjects are outside of the authoritative hierarchy at the same origin, or from different origins, is application specific.
+Clients **SHOULD** consider the response authoritative for subjects at sub-paths of the response's authoritative URIs; however, clients **MUST NOT** assume that the response graph includes _all_ of the triples from the other resources' graphs.
+Whether or not a client ought to believe extra included triples whose subjects are outside of the authoritative hierarchies, or from different origins, is application specific.

 Metadata and Paging
 -------------------